jpsaha/MOTP/_pages/MOPSS.md

 >
 > Alternatively, you need a cloning facility and a relaxed regulatory framework.

+Geoff Smith, is a British mathematician.
+He has been the leader of the UK IMO team during 2002--2010, 2013--2018, 2022.
+He [has been awarded](https://www.imo-register.org.uk/golden-microphone.html) the IMO Golden Microphone thrice (during 2006, 2009, 2014).
 Here is an excerpt from his [Advice for young mathematicians](https://people.bath.ac.uk/masgcs/advice.html).

 > From time to time I am approached by students interested in advice about becoming more effective contestants in mathematics olympiads.
 Here it is.